centrifugal/documentation/server/projects.md

 * `connection_lifetime` – time in seconds for client connection to expire.
 By default it equals `0` - this means that connection can live forever and will not expire.
     See more about connection expiration mechanism in special chapter.
+In most situations you don't have to explicitly set it as no connection expiration is ok for most of web applications.

 ```javascript
 {